Skip to content

 The main distinction lies in the focus of the adjustment.
 One method looks at the body as an interconnected whole, while the other hones in on a very specific, foundational point of misalignment.
 Let’s walk through what you can expect during a QSM3 adjustment versus a NUCCA correction.

-The QSM3 Approach: A Gentle, Whole-Body Adjustment
+The QSM3 Adjustment: A Gentle, Whole-Body Approach

 The philosophy behind Quantum Spinal Mechanics (QSM3) is that your body is one connected system.
 Instead of focusing on a single bone, a QSM3 practitioner looks at your body’s entire posture to find patterns of tension and compression.
 The goal is to release this tension, allowing your body to return to a more balanced and stable state.